For Deborah Smalls Fowler, the decision to become a hospice volunteer was a personal one.

 To highlight her five years of volunteerism with Duke HomeCare & Hospice, Fowler received the 2017 Duke University Employee Community Service Award, which highlights the work of staff and faculty members who have “performed truly outstanding volunteer service to the Durham community.”

-Employees are nominated by the nonprofits and departments in which they serve, and the Duke Community Service Center and Duke Office of Durham and Regional Affairs read the nominations.
+Employees are nominated by the nonprofits and departments in which they serve, and the Duke Community Service Center and Duke Office of Durham and Community Affairs read the nominations.

-To honor Fowler’s volunteerism, the Duke Office of Durham and Regional Affairs is making a $200 cash contribution to Duke HomeCare & Hospice.
+To honor Fowler’s volunteerism, the Duke Office of Durham and Community Affairs is making a $200 cash contribution to Duke HomeCare & Hospice.

 Fowler was nominated by Carolyn Colsher, volunteer supervisor for Duke HomeCare & Hospice.
 Duke Hospice currently has 225 volunteers, and Colsher said Fowler fills extra volunteer shifts, helps nurses by answering calls or making them a cup of tea, and listens intently to patients and their family members.